Senate of Bermuda

-The Senate of Bermuda is the upper house of the Parliament of Bermuda, the other being the House of Assembly.
-The Senate consists of eleven members appointed by the Governor for five-year terms — five Senators are nominated by the Premier, three by the Leader of the Opposition, and three appointed at the discretion of the Governor.
-Of the three appointed by the Governor, the Senate elects one to serve as the President, and another to serve as the Vice President.
+The Senate of Bermuda is the upper house of the bicameral Parliament of Bermuda.
+The Senate consists of eleven members appointed by the governor for five-year terms—five senators are recommended by the premier, three by the leader of the opposition, and three are appointed at the discretion of the governor.
+Of the three appointed by the governor, the Senate elects one to serve as the president, and another to serve as the vice-president.

-The Senate serves as a house of review and serves as a road-block to constitutional change — the constitution requires a 2/3 super-majority (i.e., 8 votes) for a constitutional amendment, requiring the support of both the government and opposition appointees.
+The Senate is a house of review and can be a road-block to constitutional change—the constitution requires a 2/3 super-majority, eight votes, for a constitutional amendment.

 The presiding officer of the Senate is the President of the Senate.
+The current President, Joan Dillas-Wright, was appointed to the Senate in 2008 and previously was CEO of the Bermuda Hospitals Board.

-Carol Bassett, who has been a Senator since 2003, was elected President in 2008, the first woman elected to the office.
+Carol Bassett was the first woman president of the Senate in 2008.
 She resigned the office in August 2017.